top of page

 DAY 21: FISH MARKET AND LAKE AWASA

 Today we set off to explore the famous fish market of Asa Gebeya, located on an inlet to Lake Awasa.
 Every morning, fisherman arrive by their wooden rowboats loaded with their daily catch of tilapia.
 The setting is spectacular, with the mountains, the lake and rich vegetation of dense scrub and woodland.
-We then make our way to Amorra Gedel Park which is home to many birds, guereza and grivet monkeys.
+We then make our way to Amorra Gedel Park which is home to many birds, as well as guereza and grivet monkeys.

 Overnight in Awasa.